women spending time alone enjoying a shower and self care time.

 Practice Self Care to Feel Better and Live a Happier Life

 Self care is the act of looking after one’s own physical, mental, and emotional health.
 This can be done in many ways, such as eating healthy foods, exercising, getting enough sleep, meditating, and taking time for yourself.
-The best self care practices are those that work for you and make your life happier and healthier!

-You may even want to consider creating a Calm Corner or Emotional Escape Room in your home to have a special place to commit to your self care on a regular basis.
+The best self care practices are those that work for you and make your life happier and healthier.
+You may even want to consider creating a Calm Corner or Emotional Escape Room in your home to have a special place where you can commit to your self care on a regular basis.

 1. Commit to Acts of Self Care